foundriesio/docs/source/reference-manual/factory/factory-definition.rst

  assemble_system_image: ``<true|false>``
       **Optional:** Whether to produce a system-image as part of container build triggers.
-The system-image will be available As an artifact in the ``assemble-system-image`` run step of builds produced with This option set to ``true``.
+The system-image will be available as an artifact in the ``assemble-system-image`` run step of builds produced with this option set to ``true``.

       **Default:** ``false``